hanami/router/README.md

 ## Contributing

-1. Fork it
+1. Fork this repo to your account and clone it locally (`git clone git@github.com:your-pseudo/your-cloned-repo.git`)
 2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Install the dependencies (`bundle install`)
+4. Run tests, they should all pass (`bundle exec rake`)
+5. Make your changes & check that the tests still pass.
+Add some test cases if needed.
-3. Commit your changes (`git commit -am 'Add some feature'`)
+6. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
+7. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request
+8. Create new Pull Request on Github with some context on what you're trying to fix or to improve with this contribution

+Thank you for contributing!

 ## Copyright

-Copyright © 2014–2024 Hanami Team – Released under MIT License
+Copyright © 2014–2025 Hanami Team – Released under MIT License